idris-lang/Idris2/INSTALL.md

 of `make` in the following steps.

 **NOTE**: If you're running macOS on Apple Silicon (arm64) you will need to use Chez scheme version `10.0.0` or greater.
-If that is not possible, install the Racket fork of chez scheme as described below.
+Homebrew has been updated to ship Chez Scheme 10+ as of this writing.
+If you cannot install Chez Scheme 10+, install the Racket fork of chez scheme as described [below](#installing-chez-scheme-on-apple-silicon).
 If you install gmp via homebrew, you will also need to `export CPATH=/opt/homebrew/include`.

 ### 1: Set installation target directory